Annotations and Inspirations

 Kaylie also checks out my spelling and grammar, but I don't always do what she says.

-I would also like to thank The Stroh Brewery Co. for providing inspiration and sustenance for the creative process.
+I would also like to thank the country's craft beer industry for providing inspiration and sustenance for the creative process.